 - Each and every carpet is hand-made by assiduous ladies who are masters of their craft (check out the images below).
 Extravagant, familial coat-of-arms and exuberant images are hand-woven in each and every carpet.

 - The carpets of the factory are adorning one of the most prestigious buildings in Europe.
-Some of them are the summer residence of Queen Victoria and Albert Museum in Vienna.
+Some of them are the summer residence of Queen Elizabeth II and Albert Museum in Vienna.
 Other masterpieces have been ordered by Mick Jagger, Jane Churchill (granddaughter of Winston Churchill), and the famous British screenwriter and TV producer John Elliot.

 - The factory holds the largest weaving loom in Europe which allows for creating carpets of up to 160 m2 (1722 ft2).